Health Services and Quality of Care Research Fellowship

 Related Links:

 • Fellows engage in mentored research activities.
 Each fellow is expected to complete at least two research projects within two years.
 The fellow will meet with one of the two fellowship directors (Drs.
-Lion and Malik) routinely throughout their training.
+Lion and Bryan) routinely throughout their training.
 The fellowship director will also help the fellow identify other possible mentors with compatible interests early in the first year of the fellowship, selecting from faculty in all Divisions of the Department of Pediatrics and across the Schools of Medicine and Public Health.
 The fellowship director and chosen mentors assist fellows with the selection of research projects to complete during their training.

 • Fellows are expected to independently complete a series of QI Research Methods readings on eight different QI research topics supplied in a syllabus at the beginning of their training.
 Topics include QI research methods such as interrupted time series analysis, cost-effective analysis, and stepped wedge designs.
 These articles are discussed with one of the fellowship directors early in their training to help orient them to methods they might utilize for their research projects.